 She has a particular interest in the prevention of ill health and has spoken on the topic at a number of conferences, workshops and webinars.
 Lily has been quoted in the media, including in The Guardian, BBC Radio Scotland, and BBC Radio Oxford among others, and sits on the Advisory Board of the Age Action Alliance.
 She previously managed the Innovating for Ageing Awards.

 Below is the Consultation Paper that identifies the challenge areas that formed the basis of the innovation competition.
-We invite you to read the paper and to share your comments and feedback.
-A final paper that summarizes the competition and what we learned will be posted as soon as it is available.
+A final paper that summarizes the competition and what we learned is also posted below.
+We invite you to read the papers and to share your comments and feedback.
+We look forward to hearing from you and to continuing the conversation!

 IRC4HR® Project Publications